ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 Which brings us to the next topic: types form a _lattice_.

-\* The subset relation is not _quite_ the order on types, for reasons we’ll see below.
+\* The subset relation is not _quite_ the order that we use in practice, for reasons we’ll see below, but it’s quite close.

 ## The type lattice